shimbindra/shimbindra.github.io/_posts/2014-10-05-wedding-itinerary.md

 * Monday AM – Reception normally finishes around 2am

 Guests have a 6 hour break between the Ceremony and Reception.<br>
-During this time guests usually go to their homes and get ready for the reception.
+During this time guests usually go back to their homes and get ready for the reception.
 Most guests wear a different outfit for the reception.

 Having a hotel in Brampton on the Sunday, will you give a base and a place to change etc.